 The first warm day is when most people get it wrong.

-We asked a local shop what they see every year when cars come out of storage.
+We asked a local shop what they see every spring, when the cars come out of storage.
+The answer was immediate.

 "Everyone's in a rush."